PritNotPrinter/GoldRush/README.md

 ## Project Introduction / Overview

-**Gold Rush** is an engaging, fast-paced arcade-style game built with Java Swing where players collect coins to accumulate points within a 60-second time limit.
-This project demonstrates essential computer science concepts including collision detection, GUI design, object-oriented programming principles, and file I/O for persistent data storage.
+**Gold Rush** is an arcade-style JSwing game where players collect coins to accumulate points within 60 seconds.
+This project demonstrates computer science concepts like collision detection, GUI design, object-oriented programming, and file I/O for persistent data storage.

 ## What the Project Does